xunyang03/xunyang03.github.io/_pages/cv.md

   * Engaged in the design of a double-position sampling robot, which can measure and sample molten steel by extending probes into furnaces.
 Accomplished the design, modeling, and verification of a mechanism for mold release.
   * Accessed the leading industrial robots.
 Understood the general process of project R&D.

-## PROJECT EXPERIENCE
+# PROJECT EXPERIENCE
 ___
 ### ROB550 Course Project
 **Group Member**, U-M Ford Robotics Building <span style="float: right;">*01/2024 – 04/2024*</span>
   * Background: A mandatory advanced robotics course at the University of Michigan requiring students to complete two practical projects in groups: a robotic arm and a SLAM car.
-  * Implementation: **Robotic Arm Block Grasping**: Utilized Python and OpenCV for color block recognition, performed kinematics and inverse kinematics calculations for the robotic arm, enabling it to accurately locate and grasp the target. **SLAM Car**: Built a car equipped with a LiDAR, implemented PID control, filtering SLAM, and path planning.
+  * Implementation: **Robotic Arm Block Grasping**: Utilized Python and OpenCV for color block recognition, performed kinematics and inverse kinematics calculations for the robotic arm, enabling it to locate and grasp the target accurately. **SLAM Car**: Built a car equipped with a LiDAR, implemented PID control, filtering SLAM, and path planning.
   * Outcome: Achieved second place in the color block classification competition.
 The car successfully navigated through a maze, gaining proficiency in robotic vision, motion control, and SLAM technologies.

 ### Semi-Autonomous Snowplow Project
 **Undergraduate Senior Design**, UC Center for Robotics Research <span style="float: right;">*09/2022 – 04/2023*</span>
-  * Background: Developed a semi-autonomous snowplow capable of performing snow clearing tasks with minimal human intervention, intended for campus road maintenance.
+  * Background: Developed a semi-autonomous snowplow capable of clearing snow with minimal human intervention, intended for campus road maintenance.
   * Implementation: **Control**: Built a hardware platform using an Arduino board, employed a Kalman filter to fuse GPS and IMU data for improved localization accuracy, and implemented PID feedback for differential control of the wheels. **Algorithm**: Applied A* path planning and decision-making algorithms based on the ROS system.
   * Outcome: The vehicle demonstrated stable driving and turning, executed snowplow commands effectively, and successfully performed autonomous path following and waypoint cruising in a simulated environment.